theminstack/styled/README.md

 import { styled } from 'react-micro-styled';
 ```

 Style any HTML element type by using the tag name.
 The styled component supports all of the same props (included refs, which are forwarded) that the HTML element supports.
-Styling basic HTML elements is what you should be doing most of the time.

 ```tsx
 const StyledComponent = styled('div')`